 - After all the chunks of beef are browned add the chopped onions to the oil in the pan and over low heat cook until just light golden brown.
 You may need to add a little more oil if it looks dry.

 - Add the reserved browned beef, the beef stock, wine, tomato paste and garlic; bring to a boil, reduce heat to simmer, cover and cook for 2-3 hours, (stir occasionally and if needed add more broth or water), until the beef is tender but not falling apart.
-Add the carrots, mushrooms, potatoes, thyme, rosemary and parsley.
+Add the carrots, mushrooms, pearl onions, potatoes, thyme, bay leaves and rosemary.
 Bring to a boil again, then reduce to simmer and cook for another 20-30 minutes or until the tip of a paring knife slides in/out of the vegetables with only a little resistance.
 Do not over cook the vegetables as they should be firm and not mushy soft when served.
 Taste the sauce and adjust seasoning to your preference.